 Whereas a limited company can be owned, managed and registered by one person, an LLP requires two members in order to be set up.

-Both LLPs and limited companies must file quarterly accounts, though only limited companies have to pay Corporation Tax and Capital Gains Tax on all taxable profit.
+Both LLPs and limited companies must file annual accounts, though only limited companies have to pay Corporation Tax and Capital Gains Tax on all taxable profit.

 LLPs don’t need to.